For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Energy crisis FAQs

-Since June 2023 when the initial £2,500 energy price cap finished, energy prices have gone down.
-As you can see from the table above, in July 2023 the energy price cap dropped to £1,976 and in October 2023 it dropped further to £1,834.
+Since June 2023 when the initial £2,500 energy price cap finished, energy prices have mostly gone down.

 How can you save money on your energy bills?